-The Board recognizes the importance of Environmental, Social and Governance ("ESG") while enhancing the value and performance of the Company.
+The Board recognizes the importance of ESG while enhancing the value and performance of the Company.
 Hence, the Board working together with the management has taken on the overall responsibility of assessing and identifying risks associated with ESG that affects TOP, and has engaged in the mission of promoting awareness of an environmentally and socially sustainable culture among all our stakeholders, including our employees and students.
 This culture drives the long-term sustainable growth of TOP through the formulation of appropriate ESG policies and procedures to mitigate ESG related risks, measure and monitor the progress of ESG performances, and report on these performances to investors and key stakeholders.

-TOP's motto is "Capability, Integrity, Responsibility and a Winning Alliance".
 We strive to deliver long-term benefits for all stakeholders by operating in a responsible and ethical manner, taking not only economic factors but also social and environmental factors into consideration.